Saturday, September 6, 2025

 Sunmer sun, spring rain, winter snow

-The seeds we plant and water grow
+The seeds we'll plant, water will grow

-Tall palms grow fast, though fruit seems slow
+Tall palms grow fast,

 We have a glowing group of friends